The Ultimate Guide to Your First Trip to Europe

 3. Don’t Try to Go Everywhere at Once

-Europe Trip for 7 Days
+One-Week Europe Trip

 On a 7-day trip, consider visiting the following cities:

-Option 1: Travel the urban streets of London, enjoy the romantic ambiance and the Eiffel Tower in Paris , and indulge in the delicious treats of Brussels
+Option 1: Travel the urban streets of London, enjoy the romantic ambiance and the Eiffel Tower in Paris, and indulge in the delicious treats of Brussels

 Option 2: Soak in the sun on the Amalfi Coast of Italy, and drink high-quality wine while strolling through the streets of Rome